Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways: CLE of h -BN up to core losses

 \section{CLE of \textit{h}-BN up to core losses}

 The relative QE of \textit{h}-BN for the 4.1 eV emission has a linear dependence up to 620 eV shown in Fig. \ref{CLE_core-loss_hBN}, within the currently achievable signal-to-noise ratio.
 B and N K-edge fine structure is visible in the CLE spectra.
 No spectral fine structure appears in the relative QE, but the noise level is still high.
 The minimum of relative QE is visible at around 15 eV, as well as the decrease in relative QE between 6.5 and 15 eV (pointed by green vertical arrows in \ref{CLE_core-loss_hBN}E-F).
+Panels A-C are the same as those in Figs. \ref{CLE_hBN}C-D and \ref{CLE_rQE}A for comparison.